 - Ability to enjoy life

-Encourage your employees and students to speak up
+Encourage your students and students to speak up

 Promote exercise and healthy eating